 Through his first 25 holes of the 2015 Memorial Tournament, Jason Dufner made four eagles, including back-to-back eagles with a 3 on the par-5 15th, then a hole-in-one on the par-3 16th in Round 2 at Muirfield Village Golf Club.
 He was close to setting the PGA Tour record for the most eagles in a single, 72-hole stroke-play PGA Tour event.

-That puts Dufner within one of the PGA Tour record for most eagles made in a 72-hole event, which is five.
+The PGA Tour record for most eagles made in a 72-hole event is five, held by:

 The last player to make a hole-in-one in a tournament and go on to win is Dustin Johnson, who made an ace on No. 8 at TPC Blue Monster en route to winning the WGC-Cadillac Championship.